BPH stands for Benign Prostatic Hyperplasia, a common condition.

 Prostatic Urethral Lift (PUL)

 This procedure utilizes permanent implants to lift and hold the enlarged prostate tissue out of the way so urine can flow through the prostatic urethra.
 The procedure provides rapid symptomatic relief with durable results and many patients go home without a catheter.
-However, patients should consider risks associated with a permanent implant.4
+However, patients should consider risks associated with a permanent implant.6

 Steam Therapy

 Steam therapies use the natural energy stored in water vapor, to shrink enlarged prostates.
-Most patients begin to experience symptom relief within two weeks, and maximum benefit may be reached within three months.5,6 However, applying heat to the prostate can cause the tissue to swell and therefore often require a few days or weeks of post-operative catheterization.
-For some patients, this may result in a longer time returning to normal life.7
+Most patients begin to experience symptom relief within two weeks, and maximum benefit may be reached within three months.7,8 However, applying heat to the prostate can cause the tissue to swell and therefore often require a few days or weeks of post-operative catheterization.
+For some patients, this may result in a longer time returning to normal life.7,8

 Plasma Vaporization Therapy

 An effective treatment for BPH is Plasma Vaporization Therapy.
-A device known as the PlasmaButton™ gently vaporizes the enlarged prostate tissue.
-Plasma Vaporization Therapy has shown a reduction in procedure time and catheterization time post-operatively while delivering long-lasting results and a quick return to normal activity.
-Learn more about Plasma Therapy.
+The PlasmaButton™ device gently vaporizes the enlarged prostate tissue.
+Plasma Vaporization Therapy has shown a reduction in procedure time and catheterization time post-operatively while delivering long-lasting results and a quick return to normal activity.9 Learn more about Plasma Therapy.

 Transurethral Resection of the Prostate (TURP)

 TURP is a surgical procedure where the prostate is cut out to gain space for normal urination and other BPH symptom relief.
 During the procedure, the prostate is reached by inserting a thin, tube-like instrument called a resectoscope through the urethra.
 A camera on the end of the resectoscope provides a magnified view of the prostate, and a loop at the tip of the resectoscope is passed along the prostate, removing the enlarged and obstructing tissue.
 TURP procedures are safe and have long-lasting results in treating BPH symptoms.
-TURP has traditionally been the “gold standard” in treatment for men with BPH.1 After a TURP procedure, there is a risk of bleeding and short- and long-term complications.
+TURP has traditionally been the “gold standard” in treatment for men with BPH.2 After a TURP procedure, there is a risk of bleeding and short- and long-term complications.

 Laser Therapies

 Laser resection of the prostate is a less-invasive surgical procedure known as either photoselective vaporization of the prostate (PVP) or holmium laser enucleation (HoLEP).
-The risks and complications are similar to those seen with TURP and typically a catheter is required after the procedure.7
+The risks and complications are similar to those seen with TURP and typically a catheter is required after the procedure.2

 Enucleation